RobinDaugherty/gh_webhook_plug/README.md

   # 1. secret : the secret you configured when you set up the Github webhook
   # 2. path : The HTTP endpoint which should listen for webhook requests
   # 3. action: Tuple containing the module and function which should handle the webhook payload
-  plug GithubWebhookAuthenticationPlug, secret: "secret", path: "/gh-webhook", action: {__MODULE__, :gh_webhook}
+  plug GithubWebhookAuthenticationPlug, secret: "secret"

   # You can add other plugs as you normally would.
   # The connection reaches this plug if the webhook's path is not matched above.
   plug :next_in_chain

-  def gh_webhook(payload) do
-    # Do something with payload
 end
-end
 ```

 ## TODO

-* Add polymorphic handlers for different types of GH events which are overridable by user.
+* Fix tests
+* Provide instructions on how to configure the secret correctly.

 ## License